 True Stories of People Who Pulled Off Successful Long Cons

 It takes a lot of work to pull off a long con.
-To successfully stick to a lie so big and outrageous that it can barely support its weight and maintain it for months or even years isn't easy.
-But some people have managed to fake their way through some incredible situations, as these real life stories prove.
+To successfully stick to a lie so big and outrageous that it can barely support its weight and maintain it for months or even years isn’t easy.

 Best Christmas Present Ever